-By using React Native framework's native-like UI components, developers build IOS and Android mobile apps that look and feel like apps created using native Android UI components and native iOS UI components.
-Employing React Native can reduce the cost of building and maintenance if the application has to be accessible to both iOS and Android (you don't need Kotlin and Swift developers).
-If you already have React-based web app and need mobile apps for both IOS and Android platforms, our software development firm holds the view that React Native is the ideal choice.
+Through implementing React Native framework's native-like UI components, programmers can create IOS and Android mobile applications that have the same appearance and experience as those developed using native Android UI components and native iOS UI components.
+Employing React Native can reduce the cost of building and maintenance if the application has to be accessible to both iOS and Android (you don't require Kotlin and Swift developers).
+If you possess a React-based web app and require it for mobile apps on both the IOS and Android platforms, our software development firm holds the view that React Native is the best option.

 What is React Native?
 What is the difference between React Native and React?

-In other words, while React is basically a library for the web apps' front-ends, React Native is an additional extension of React, aimed at producing front-ends for iOS and Android mobile apps.
+While React is basically a library for the web apps' front-ends, React Native extends React, aimed at producing front-ends for iOS and Android mobile apps.

 ‘React Native brings what developers are used to from React on the web — declarative self-contained UI components and fast development cycles — to the mobile platform while retaining the speed, fidelity, and feel of native applications.’

 Philipp von Weitershausen, Ex-Software Engineer at Facebook

-If you want to build an app that doesn’t use a lot of mobile-specific or complex functionality, React Native and its community libraries should cover most if not all of your requirements.
-However, if the desired features are not yet supported, developers end up writing native modules.
-You can also rely on open-source projects to provide native bridges for you if you are able to find a viable solution.
+For simple functionality apps, React Native and its community libraries are sufficient.
+However, unsupported features require native module writing.
+In such instances, you may find it beneficial to hire dedicated mobile app developers from our team.
+You can also rely on open-source projects to provide native bridges for you if you can find a viable solution.

-It's possible to use React Native alongside an existing app written in Java/Kotlin for Android and Objective-C/Swift for iOS?
+Can React Native work with an existing app coded in Java/Kotlin for Android and Objective-C/Swift for iOS?

 Suppose you have an Android app built on Java/Kotlin.
 You want to create a version that works for iOS too, but you are low on funds and/or time.
-React Native will be the best choice for code sharing.
-Thus, you can write one version for both iOS and Android apps which saves your development team more time and resources.
+Streamline the process by writing one version for both platforms with React Native.